 I’ve never been a fan of taking beer and cider to a festival, in fact the most I’ve ever taken is four to drink on the way.
 What’s the point of beer if it’s not cold?

-You do often see people carrying a few in on a trolley (see box below) or even in a wheelbarrow, all strapped in and down.
+You do often see people carrying a few in on a trolley (see below) or even in a wheelbarrow, all strapped in and down.
 After a few days they must be rank though, and they take up loads of space in your baggage.
+I’m more of a wine and spirits woman myself, but I couldn’t have an article on the best alcohol to take to festivals without mentioning this major drink group – could I?

 Carrying beer into the festival is just way too much effort and too much hassle for me, for not enough return.